Jamio/JM_MissionFrameworkDocs/docs/setup_guide.md

 As a mission-maker you will find all of the configurable pieces within the `JM_Framework >> JM_init.sqf` file.

-You may also wish to jump into the description.ext to edit things like the loading image, mission name etc.
+You may also wish to jump into the <strong>description.ext</strong> to edit things like the loading image, mission name etc.

 Beyond that, everything is running in the background.
 Check out the individual features tabs to see what they require to work.